 By doing so you can reach an agreement that the mediator can formally document.
 It’s then up to both of you to decide whether the agreement is to be enforceable, and therefore legally binding, or merely informal, with both of you agreeing to abide by its terms.

 The advantages of family law mediation

 The ability to act quickly in conducting a mediation, plus its affordability and convenience for both parties, means that the sometimes complicated process of property settlement is made much easier.

 This is particularly important when there are children from the relationship, who may be experiencing emotional disturbance from the uncertainty around their future living arrangements as a result of the separation.

-Additionally, the agreement made between you and your ex-spouse is a work of your mutual creation.
+Additionally, the agreement made between you and your ex-spouse is a work of mutual creation.
 You may not get everything you wanted, but you will both get many of the things you needed.
-This process helps preserve a civil relationship between the parties into the future.
+This process helps preserve a civil relationship between the parties in the future.